 [ Figure 3 about here ]

 The estimated harvest volume was calculated using the harvest areas identified in the 30 m data, and the adjusted harvest volume per hectare determined for each township.
-We are satisfied that, at the provincial level, the adjustment factor produces estimates of harvest volume similar to that recorded in the national forestry database, and is appropriate for use for this study.
+We are satisfied that, at the provincial level, the adjustment factor produces estimates of harvest volume similar to that recorded in the national forestry database and is appropriate for use for this study.

+The adjustment factor was calculated by dividing the average harvest volume from the actual harvest volume by the from our estimated harvest volumes.
+The calculated value for the adjustment factor was 2.77.
+We multiplied the estimated harvest volumes for each township by the adjustment factor, in order to provide township-level harvest volumes that would be compatible with the province-level volumes from the national forestry database.

 The left panel of Figure 4 shows the spatial distribution of merchantable volume by township.
 The region surrounding the potential bioenergy plant locations contains high volume per hectare.
 The right panel shows the calculated merchantable volume per hectare for harvested area in each of the townships.